raghavsarna/browser-ai-agent/README.md

 ### Demonstration:

 Prompt: Go to google.com, search for 'agentic ai' and click on the first result.
+(Have a look at it in ./demo_videos/ if it is not playing below)
 ![Selenium Demo](demo_videos/using_selenium.gif)

 Do note that this is just a prototype to demonstrate proof of concept so there are many optimizations to be made.
 I have presented this solution to give an idea of how I can build it from scratch.